Thika-Penuel Transforming

 Using volunteers from the churches who were given training by KCEF, computer education was introduced at the seventh grade at the Garissa Road School.
 Since no other schools in the area had computers the school gained a pride that was unknown before.

 Students came to school and stayed because of a new sense of purpose.
 Attendance numbers have improved dramatically.
-Since its inception in February of 2014 the computer program has now expanded to an additional two public school and three private schools which also serve the community.
+Since its inception in February of 2014 the computer program has now expanded to an additional two public schools and three private schools which also serve the community.

 Through EFAC (Education for All Children) and KCEF’s sponsorship, the highest achieving students living in the poorest conditions in Thika have scholarship opportunities through university.